 Many over-the-counter kits make bold claims about their effectiveness but the results often don't live up to the hype.
 For first-time customers, some even promise a whiter smile within 24 hours, without the unpleasant experience of tasting bleach solutions.

-Well, the truth for over-the-counter teeth whitening kits is, the combination of less powerful lights and weaker gels means you will not see the dramatic improvement you’re hoping for.
+Well, the truth for over-the-counter whitening kits is, the combination of less powerful lights and weaker gels means you will not see the dramatic improvement you’re hoping for.
 For more significant and reliable whitening, professional treatments at a dental office or at-home whitening kits specifically purchased at a dental clinic, are the better choice.
-Click here to find out how a professional teeth whitening kit for home use works!
+Click here to find out how a professional whitening kit for home use works!

 Conclusion

-Today, while UV teeth whitening lights are still used in some clinics, they are typically reserved for specific professional applications where the benefits outweigh the risks.
-Many dental practices now prefer LED lights which offer similar whitening benefits without the associated safety concerns of UV radiation.
+Today, while UV lights are still used in some clinics, they are typically reserved for specific professional applications where the benefits outweigh the risks.
+Many dental practices now prefer LED teeth whitening lights which offer similar whitening benefits without the associated safety concerns of UV radiation.
 These newer options are designed to provide effective results while minimising risks to patient safety and comfort.

 At Dental Designs Clinic, we use LED teeth whitening lights to offer you effective, safe and comfortable whitening treatments.
 Too busy to spend hours at the dental clinic?
-We provide four different teeth whitening packages to fit your specific needs and make the process more convenient for you.
+We provide four different tooth whitening packages to fit your specific needs and make the process more convenient for you.
 Simply drop us a message here to book an appointment!

 References

-1. Menezes, C. F. S., Furtado, G. S., Sarra, G., Marques, M. M., Rodrigues, V. P., & Lago, A. D. N. (2022).
+- Menezes, C. F. S., Furtado, G. S., Sarra, G., Marques, M. M., Rodrigues, V. P., & Lago, A. D. N. (2022).
 Violet led dental whitening: effectiveness and biological safety: an in vitro study.
-Photodiagnosis and Photodynamic Therapy39, 102965.
+Photodiagnosis and Photodynamic Therapy, 39, 102965.

-2. Gallinari, M. O., Fagundes, T. C., Da Silva, L. M., de Almeida Souza, M. B., Barboza, A. C. S., & Briso, A. L. F. (2019).
+- Gallinari, M. O., Fagundes, T. C., Da Silva, L. M., de Almeida Souza, M. B., Barboza, A. C. S., & Briso, A. L. F. (2019).
 A new approach for dental bleaching using violet light with or without the use of whitening gel: study of bleaching effectiveness.
-Operative dentistry44(5), 521-529.
+Operative dentistry, 44(5), 521-529.